 The OTS GUI is an optional Graphical User Interface for all Open Tax Solver programs and tax-form versions.
 It provides a simple way to enter and edit your tax-data and to run the tax-solver on it.
 The OTS GUI is written to work with any OTS tax data file, both past, present, and future.
-It is a modular addition to the OTS program set.

 The OTS GUI contains no specific tax-form data itself, but rather it reads your selected tax-form file and configures itself accordingly.
 By virtue of OTS-GUI, all OTS versions now automatically have a GUI front-end, and anyone, even without GUI-writing experience, may create new tax programs having this graphical front-end.

 The OTS_GUI is based on GIMP Tool Kit (Gtk).
 It compiles easily and runs properly on Linux and Microsoft Windows.
 It is also possible to compile for Mac OsX, and we are working on that.
 (In the meantime, Mac users are provided the older Otk based version.)
 Gtk was chosen for its cross-platform support and modern look and feel.

 UsageStart the GUI by executing Run_taxsolve_GUI in the top OTS directory.
 Then select the tax form you wish to work on, and click the Open Tax File button near the bottom of the opening screen.
 A file browser will then show the available files for the selected form.
 Select the file you want to open, and click OK.
 All tax-form files are .txt files.
 For example, US_1040_example.txt .
 Normally you will start by selecting the ..._template.txt file, for whichever form you selected.
 You will enter your numbers and save it to a name you choose, such as US_1040_robert.txt.
 On subsequent sessions, you will select and open your file name.
 (After you run OTS, you will also see ..._out.txt files.
 These are the output files.
 They are not input form files, so you cannot to open them from the OTS GUI.)